spacetx/starfish/docs/source/help_and_reference/roadmap.rst

 Simplified Documentation `#1522 <https://github.com/spacetx/starfish/issues/1522>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Many users question how to format data for starfish, and how to tune parameters for image correction, spot finding, and
 segmentation.
+To make starfish faster to set up, and to clarify how to create an image processing workflow for
-To Address this, Starfish will document how to set up a workflow for formatting data into SpaceTx format
+non-experts, Starfish will document how to set up a workflow for formatting data into SpaceTx format from common data
-from common data formats, processing sequential, coded, or mixed experiments, tune parameters for each of its
+formats, processing sequential, coded, or mixed experiments, tune parameters for each of its algorithms, and carry out
-algorithms, and carry out quality control checks to verify that starfish is producing accurate results.
+quality control checks to verify that starfish is producing accurate results.

 What's next for starfish?
 -------------------------